gardenofnumbers/wence/README.md

-Wence:  a Functional Programming Lannguage
+Wence:  a Dataflow Programming Lannguage

 Wither: a Declarative Language for parsing